-- 12.1 Introduction

-- 12.2 Objectives

-- 12.3 Circular Flow of Income

-- 12.4 Factors Affecting the Size of a Nation's Income

-- 12.5 Approaches to National Income

-- 12.6 Measures of Aggregate Income

-- 12.7 Difficulties in Measuring National Income

-- 12.8 The Uses of National Income Statistics

-- 12.9 Summary

-- 12.10 Glossary
+Circular Flow of Income 12.4 Factors Affecting the Size of a Nation's Income 12.5 Approaches to National Income 12.6 Measures of Aggregate Income 12.7 Difficulties in Measuring National Income 12.8 The Uses of National Income Statistics 12.9 circular flow of income?
+Identify various factors that determines the size of the national income?
+Discuss and describe different approaches to measuring national income?
+Calculate different components of national income from given data?
+Recognize the problems involved in measuring national income?
+Explain the uses of national income statistics

-- 12.11 Self-Assessment Test

-- 12.12 Suggested Reading/Reference Material

-- 12.13 Answers to Check Your Progress Questions

-In the previous unit we discussed about the objectives of macroeconomics and different instruments of macroeconomic policies.
+Summary 12.10 Glossary 12.11 Self-Assessment Test 12.12 Suggested Reading/Reference Material 12.13 Answers to Check Your Progress Questions 12.1 Introduction In the previous unit we discussed about circular flow of goods and services between households and business firms.